Rhodes-CS-comp486/checkpoint-core/docs/Retrospective.md

 In addition, we were able to implement the following:
     v.
 Admins are also notified upon check out/check in vi.
 Admins can log damage to items
-Features we weren't able to implement:
+A few features we weren't able to implement include:
     vii.
 Reserve equipment in advance for a future date viii.
 Store quantity and track how many are available or reserved ix. block certain equipment reservations pending admin approval, for especially valuable equipment